Khushipawar37/progressTracking/README.md

 Day 2: Completed the header and story section of the project.

 Day 3: Built the suggestion section, progressing to complete the major UI components for the clone.

+Day 4: Completed the posts section thereby finishing the home page.